 In other recipes, like my Oreo Cookies & Cream Fudge, you have to boil the mixture up to 113C and make sure it thickens and beat it like crazy – and that is how you make fudge properly don’t get me wrong – and it is utterly delicious – but this method using the utterly DELICIOUS Cookie Butter flavour is perfect for making a fudge with a spread.

-I absolutely adore the flavour of this fudge because I LOVE the flavour of Cookie Butter – its utter heaven to me and I could eat the entire jar with a spoon.
+I absolutely adore the flavour of this fudge because I LOVE the flavour of Biscoff – its utter heaven to me and I could eat the entire jar with a spoon.
 No regrets. however – people judge me for this.
 BUT – people never judge me when I bring this recipe in for them to taste test, as they all utterly adore it!

 Seriously though – this Fudge is so incredibly easy to make there is no need to be scared of it!
 Simply melt a majority of the ingredients together, beat in the icing sugar, and then leave to set and its all done!
 How incredibly easy is that?!
 Now go and make it… you know you want too!

-– 300g White Chocolate Chips
+- 300 g White Chocolate

-1) Line a tin with parchment paper – I use a 7″x10″ rectangular (brownie) tray as it makes a nice depth of fudge!
+- Line a tin with parchment paper – I use a 7″x10″ rectangular (brownie) tray as it makes a nice depth of fudge!

 - If using, stir in the chopped up biscuits – pour into the tin and smooth over the mixture and store in the fridge for 3-4 hours to set, or overnight!

-4) Once set – remove from the tin and cut into the squares (I cut 1″ squares) , return to the fridge for another couple of hours to finish setting – ENJOY!
+- Once set – remove from the tin and cut into the squares (I cut 1″ squares) , return to the fridge for another couple of hours to finish setting – ENJOY!

-This recipe will last better in the fridge for up to 2-3 weeks if it manages to last that long – you can also easily half or double the recipe, the setting times will just change slightly.
+- This recipe will last better in the fridge for up to 2-3 weeks if it manages to last that long – you can also easily half or double the recipe, the setting times will just change slightly.